Actuarial-Control-Cycle-Part-A-2023-T1/group-github-pages-actuarial-avocados/README.md

 The voluntary relocation benefits and emergency relocation covers apply to all Storslysia residents, regardless of their age, race, gender, religion, and other socioeconomic and individual characteristics.
 While demographic patterns were used to determine the likelihood of relocation and thus subsidy percentages, the payout of voluntary incentives is not based on individual characteristics.
 Rather, they are distributed equitably within regions.

 To ensure transparency of the claims process, the claim requirements, coverage, and benefits will be clearly documented on the CCNSP webpage where residents make claims.
 To ensure the sustainability of CCNSP, we considered the long-term financial and social impact.
-Recognising voluntary relocation induces the risk of psycho-socio-cultural impoverishment (UNHCR, 2014), the CCNSP will monitor voluntarily relocated citizens to ensure they are not worse off (see Section 1.4).
-Financial sustainability is considered in Sections 2 and 4.
+Recognising voluntary relocation induces the risk of psycho-socio-cultural impoverishment (UNHCR, 2014), the CCNSP will monitor voluntarily relocated citizens to ensure they are not worse off (see [Section 1.4](#section-1.4:-program-justification-and-monitoring)).
+Financial sustainability is considered in [Sections 2](section-2:-pricing-and-costs) and [4](#section-4:-risks-and-risk-mitigation-methods).

 While the CCNSP encourages voluntary relocation, under the ethical framework of libertarianism, social insurance programs should not infringe on individuals’ and families’ freedom to make their own choices.
 As such, Storslysia’s Government will respect the decisions of individuals to stay.
 To create awareness amongst residents about the risks and benefits of staying vs. relocating, we propose implementing an education program.
 This program would detail key information including climate-related risks, disaster proofing homes, essential considerations before moving and where to find support after moving.
 Hence, the program would abide by the ethical principle of autonomy and enable residents to make informed decisions.

 ## Section 2: Pricing and Costs
 The CCNSP encourages voluntary relocation to regions 1 and 6 as they are subject to less severe and less frequent major hazard events.
-As mentioned in section 2, to encourage Storslysia citizens to relocate, a portion of the cost of the new property is covered by a subsidy and a lump-sum payment given to citizens of regions 1 and 6 to storm proof their houses.
+As mentioned in [section 1.3](section-1.3:-incentives-to-encourage-voluntary-relocation), to encourage Storslysia citizens to relocate, a portion of the cost of the new property is covered by a subsidy and a lump-sum payment given to citizens of regions 1 and 6 to storm proof their houses.
 Our theoretical reasoning towards long-term cost saving is fewer citizens will be exposed to major hazard events in high-risk regions, saving costs to property damage/household goods and temporary relocation which are all subject to localized inflation following major hazard events.
-The following analysis is reported under baseline assumptions, see Appendix 2.1.
+The following analysis is reported under baseline assumptions, see [Appendix 2.1](#appendix-21-chosen-baseline-assumptions).

 ### Section 2.1: Economic Costs of the CCNSP
 From our projections, the CCNSP will have a large set-up cost stemming from the lump sum payment provided to existing citizens of regions 1 and 6.
 From Figure 2.1, the main drivers of costs are temporary relocation costs due to immediate displacement and localized inflation present after hazard events.
 The cost of the subsidy over time is minor, averaging 0.7% per year of the total cost of the CCNSP.